LPvdT/git-for-colleagues/docs/design_best_practices/design.md

 # Design

-The design pattern I often use borrows ideas of both the [*Flow*](https://nvie.com/posts/a-successful-git-branching-model/) and [*Trunk*](https://www.split.io/glossary/trunk-based-development/#:~:text=Trunk%2Dbased%20development%20(TBD),%2C%20the%20%E2%80%9Cmaster%20branch%E2%80%9D.) paradigms, as shown in the visualisation below.
+The design pattern I often use, borrows ideas of both the [*Flow*](https://nvie.com/posts/a-successful-git-branching-model/) and [*Trunk*](https://www.split.io/glossary/trunk-based-development/#:~:text=Trunk%2Dbased%20development%20(TBD),%2C%20the%20%E2%80%9Cmaster%20branch%E2%80%9D.) paradigms, as shown in the visualisation below.
 Moreover, further down below, I have included a clarification on what purpose each branch serves.

 ```mermaid
 gitGraph